jobe-m/ownkeepass/README.md

 * Added new translation for Hungarian
 * Updated all translations from Transifex

-Release 1.1.12 available in [openrepos.net] [1] / warehouse app and Jolla store
+Release 1.1.12 available in Jolla store
 * Bugfix: Opening or creating a new Keepass database was not working when using accept button in the dialog
 * Updated language files with translations from Transifex